ubinux/dnf-plugin-tui/README.md

           - [R] Means the package has been selected, installed and will be used to created.
 ```
 #### 3.1.3.6 manage archive
-&emsp;&emsp;You can choose the package that you want to get archive after enter "Create archive(rpm, src.rpm and spdx files)" in main interface.
+&emsp;&emsp;You can choose the package that you want to get archive after entering "Create archive(rpm, src.rpm and spdx files)" in main interface.
 ```
         ┌────────────────────────────┤ Select package ├────────────────────────────┐
         │                                                                          │